ivanrichmond/hello/README.md

     ii.
 Should /login be just at the top of / if not logged in?

+### Routing

+Routing should allow for several things:

+1. Main page.  **DONE PRELIMINARY**
+2. User Settings: logged in user can set things like their name.
+Unavailable unless logged in.  **DONE PRELIMINARY**
+3. Login Page: users login with username and password.  **MOCK-UP DONE**
+4. Error Page: display meaningful errors.  **DONE PRELIMINARY**
+5. Rerouting of User Settings to Login for non-
 ## Technical Debt

 ### React Router 6